MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 RPC commands
 ============

-This documentation lists all available RPC commands as of Dash version 0.13.0.0, and limited documentation on what each command does.
+This documentation lists all available RPC commands as of MarteX version 3.0.6.1-a4933cd-dirty, and limited documentation on what each command does.
 For full documentation of arguments, results and examples, type help ( "command" ) to view full details at the console.
-You can enter commands either from **Tools > Debug** console in the QT wallet, or using *dash-cli* for headless wallets and *dashd*.
+You can enter commands either from **Tools > Debug** console in the QT wallet, or using *martex-cli* for headless wallets and *martexd*.

 Addressindex